Japanese Zen: Buddha-nature and sunyata

 Mahayana Buddhism teaches śūnyatā, "emptiness", which is also emphasized by Zen.
 But another important doctrine is the buddha-nature, the idea that all human beings have the possibility to awaken.
-All living creatures are supposed to have the Buddha-nature, but don't realize this as long as they are not awakened.
+All living creatures are supposed to have the Buddha-nature, but do not realize this as long as they are not awakened.
 The doctrine of an essential nature can easily lead to the idea that there is an unchanging essential nature or reality behind the changing world of appearances.

 The difference and reconciliation of these two doctrines is the central theme of the Laṅkāvatāra Sūtra.

 Kensho: seeing one's true nature

 The primary goal of Rinzai Zen is kensho, seeing one's true nature, and mujodo no taigen, expression of this insight in daily life.

 Seeing one's true nature means seeing that there is no essential 'I' or 'self', that our true nature is empty.

 Expression in daily life means that this is not only a contemplative insight, but that our lives are expressions of this selfless existence.